Galaxy S20 Ultra 5G review: Samsung's most advanced phone fails to hit a home run

 - Overpriced for nonessential features

 The most advanced (and expensive) new flagship undeniably pushes boundaries.
-Samsung wants you to see these photos, crave this phone.
-Facing the iPhone 11 Pro, Pixel 4 and Huawei Mate 30, the world's largest phonemaker is playing to win.
+Samsung wants you to see these photos and crave this phone.
+Facing the iPhone 11 Pro, Pixel 4 and Huawei Mate 30, the world's largest phone-maker is playing to win.
 Does it succeed?
 Yes… and also no.

 On paper, the S20 Ultra is unbeatable.
 It has that insanely colorful 6.9-inch edge-to-edge display.
 An enormous 5,000-mAh battery.
-Plus all the waterproofing, fast-charging and reverse wireless charging that you'd expect from a top tier Samsung phone.
+Plus all the waterproofing, fast charging and reverse wireless charging you'd expect from a top-tier Samsung phone.

 But in my real-world tests, the Ultra doesn't play like the all-around superstar I want it to be, especially for $1,400 (£1,199, AU$1,999).
 Its photography is mostly superb, but unignorable hardware and software drawbacks dampen my enthusiasm for the device as a whole.

 I never got over my distaste for its thick, heavy design.
-And I can't ignore uneven battery performance, especially when the superfast screen refresh option -- which makes scrolling, animations and some content liquid-smooth -- appears to slash battery reserves (more on this below).
+And I can't ignore its uneven battery performance, especially when the superfast screen refresh option -- which makes scrolling, animations and some content liquid-smooth -- appears to slash battery reserves.

 Despite the S20 Ultra's camera prowess, I find myself reaching for the more refined Galaxy Note 10 Plus and more interesting Galaxy Z Flip foldable phone.
 For me, the Ultra is simply less fun to use.

-Comparisons with the other S20s and with top rivals like the iPhone 11 Pro Max and Google Pixel 4 XL are still to come.
+Comparisons with the other S20s and with top rivals such as the iPhone 11 Pro Max and Google Pixel 4 XL are still to come.
 For now, I'll leave you with my Galaxy S20 Ultra highs and lows.
-If you're on the fence about buying Samsung's priciest model, my advice is this: Wait.
+If you're on the fence about buying Samsung's priciest model, my advice is this: wait.
 The best S20 for you may not be quite so Ultra.

 Learning to love the S20 Ultra's 108-megapixel camera setting

 First things first.
 The Ultra's 108-megapixel camera is its most enticing feature.
-It promises wildly detailed photographs with bright color that you can crop for maximal detail.
+It promises wildly detailed photographs with bright color that you can crop for maximum detail.

 You won't take most of your photos in 108 (let's call it 108 for the sake of simplicity).
 This is a photography setting you have to choose, and these images take up to eight times the amount of storage space as a default photo, at least in my experience.
 In automatic mode, photos resolve to 12-megapixel shots.

 What?
 How?
-Through a long-extant concept called pixel-binning, every 9 "pixels" becomes a superpixel.
+Through a long-extant concept called "pixel binning," every nine "pixels" becomes a superpixel.
 The idea is to make photos brighter and sharper by making each of the 12 "pixels" larger and therefore able to draw in more light.
-In theory, more light = better photos.
+In theory, more light means better photos.

 I was largely impressed with pictures I took in 108, especially once I learned this mode's sweet spot.
-Oddly, some photos taken in 108 made photos unnaturally saturated and flattened shadows and details -- both when viewed on the phone and on the computer.
+Some photos taken in 108 made photos unnaturally saturated and flattened shadows and details -- both when viewed on the phone and on the computer.

 Mid-distance and far-away shots produced more detailed imagery when I cropped in, but I got a lot less detail when trying to use the setting too close up.
 If you want to simulate a macro, getting as close as you can to the center of a flower, fascinating knot of wood or brand logo is just as likely to introduce more image noise, not less, when you crop in tight or zoom in on the phone or laptop screen.

 But use it with the mindset of "shoot now, edit later" and you may find yourself ecstatic with the results.
-You can (and should) check out some of my favorite sample photos here.
+You can (and should) check out some of my favorite sample photos.

 Again, I wouldn't recommend using 108 for every photo, but when you do -- like when I grabbed that photo hanging out the car window, or when you don't have time to get closer to the thing you want to shoot -- you may find yourself pleasantly surprised.

-I feel about the same way about Samsung's 100x "Space Zoom" as I do about 108.
-It's a cool tool when you need it, but I'm not sure I'd yearn for it if it didn't exist.
-Or rather, I would, just not very often.
+I feel the same way about Samsung's 100x "Space Zoom" as I do about 108.
+A mixture of optical and digital zoom, it's a cool tool when you need it, but I'm not sure I'd yearn for it if it didn't exist.
+Or rather, I would, just not often.

 Over the last few weeks, I've described 100x zoom as the photography tool you need when you can't physically get close to your subject.
 So you could use it to capture the detail of a domed roof hundreds of feet above you, or a performer dozens of rows away on the stage.